Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 </tr>
 <tr>
 <td width="11%">Electronic</td>
 <td width="11%">Encryption of stored data is required.
-Devices used to store sensitive (non-Public) information must meet <a href="http://www.bu.edu/policies/minimum-security-standards/">minimum security standards</a>.
+Devices used to store sensitive (non-Public) information must meet minimum security standards.
 Cloud services may not be used to process or store <em>Restricted Use</em> data unless they have been approved for such use by Information Security and the appropriate Data Trustee.</td>
 </tr>
 <tr>
 <td width="11%">Electronic Media (CD, DVD, USB, etc.)</td>